awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 For more information, see [Automatically upgrading the minor engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.AutoMinorVersionUpgrades)\.

-## Upgrading a MySQL database with reduced downtime<a name="USER_UpgradeDBInstance.MySQL.ReducedDowntime"></a>
+## Using a read replica to reduce downtime when upgrading a MySQL database<a name="USER_UpgradeDBInstance.MySQL.ReducedDowntime"></a>

 If your MySQL DB instance is currently in use with a production application, you can use the following procedure to upgrade the database version for your DB instance\.
 This procedure can reduce the amount of downtime for your application\.

+By using a read replica, you can perform most of the maintenance steps ahead of time and minimize the necessary changes during the actual outage\.
+With this technique, you can test and prepare the new DB instance without making any changes to your existing DB instance\.

-The following procedure shows an example of upgrading from MySQL version 5\.5 to MySQL version 5\.6\.
+The following procedure shows an example of upgrading from MySQL version 5\.7 to MySQL version 8\.0\.
 You can use the same general steps for upgrades to other major versions\.

+**Note**
+When you are upgrading from MySQL version 5\.7 to MySQL version 8\.0, complete the prechecks before performing the upgrade\.
+For more information, see [Prechecks for upgrades from MySQL 5\.7 to 8\.0](#USER_UpgradeDBInstance.MySQL.57to80Prechecks)\.

 **To upgrade an MySQL database while a DB instance is in use**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. Create a read replica of your MySQL 5\.5 DB instance\.
+1. Create a read replica of your MySQL 5\.7 DB instance\.
 This process creates an upgradable copy of your database\.
+Other read replicas of the DB instance might also exist\.

-   1. On the console, choose **Databases**, and then choose the DB instance that you want to upgrade\.
+   1. In the console, choose **Databases**, and then choose the DB instance that you want to upgrade\.

    1. For **Actions**, choose **Create read replica**\.

-   1. Provide a value for **DB instance identifier** for your read replica and ensure that the **DB instance class** and other settings match your MySQL 5\.5 DB instance\.
+   1. Provide a value for **DB instance identifier** for your read replica and ensure that the **DB instance class** and other settings match your MySQL 5\.7 DB instance\.

    1. Choose **Create read replica**\.

-1. When the read replica has been created and **Status** shows **Available**, upgrade the read replica to MySQL 5\.6:
+1. \(Optional\) When the read replica has been created and **Status** shows **Available**, convert the read replica into a Multi\-AZ deployment and enable backups\.

+   By default, a read replicas is created as a single\-AZ deployment with backups disabled\.
+Because the read replica will ultimately become the production DB instance, it is a best practice to enable configure a Multi\-AZ deployment and enable backups now\.

-   1. On the console, choose **Databases**, and then choose the read replica that you just created\.
+   1. In the console, choose **Databases**, and then choose the read replica that you just created\.

    1. Choose **Modify**\.

+   1. For **Multi\-AZ deployment**, choose **Create a standby instance**\.

+   1. For **Backup Retention Period**, choose a positive nonzero value, for example 3 days, and then choose **Continue**\.

+   1. For **Scheduling of modifications**, choose **Apply immediately**\.

+   1. Choose **Modify DB instance**\.

+1. When the read replica **Status** shows **Available**, upgrade the read replica to MySQL 8\.0:

+   1. In the console, choose **Databases**, and then choose the read replica that you just created\.

+   1. Choose **Modify**\.

-   1. For **DB engine version**, choose the MySQL 5\.6 version to upgrade to, and then choose **Continue**\.
+   1. For **DB engine version**, choose the MySQL 8\.0 version to upgrade to, and then choose **Continue**\.

-   1. For **Scheduling of Modifications**, choose **Apply immediately**\.
+   1. For **Scheduling of modifications**, choose **Apply immediately**\.

    1. Choose **Modify DB instance** to start the upgrade\.

-1. When the upgrade is complete and **Status** shows **Available**, verify that the upgraded read replica is up\-to\-date with the source MySQL 5\.5 DB instance\.
+1. When the upgrade is complete and **Status** shows **Available**, verify that the upgraded read replica is up\-to\-date with the source MySQL 5\.7 DB instance\.
 You can do this by connecting to the read replica and issuing the `SHOW SLAVE STATUS` command\.
 If the `Seconds_Behind_Master` field is `0`, then replication is up\-to\-date\.

+1. \(Optional\) Create a read replica of your read replica\.

+   If you want the DB instance to have a read replica after it is promoted to a standalone DB instance, you can create the read replica now\.

+   1. In the console, choose **Databases**, and then choose the read replica that you just upgraded\.

+   1. For **Actions**, choose **Create read replica**\.

+   1. Provide a value for **DB instance identifier** for your read replica and ensure that the **DB instance class** and other settings match your MySQL 5\.7 DB instance\.

+   1. Choose **Create read replica**\.

+1. \(Optional\) Configure a custom DB parameter group for the read replica\.

+   If you want the DB instance to use a custom parameter group after it is promoted to a standalone DB instance, you can create the DB parameter group now can associate it with the read replica\.

+   1. Create a custom DB parameter group for MySQL 8\.0\.
+For instructions, see [Creating a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Creating)\.

+   1. Modify the parameters that you want to change in the DB parameter group you just created\.
+For instructions, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

+   1. In the console, choose **Databases**, and then choose the read replica\.

+   1. Choose **Modify**\.

+   1. For **DB parameter group**, choose the MySQL 8\.0 DB parameter group you just created, and then choose **Continue**\.

+   1. For **Scheduling of modifications**, choose **Apply immediately**\.

+   1. Choose **Modify DB instance** to start the upgrade\.

-1. Make your MySQL 5\.6 read replica a standalone DB instance\.
+1. Make your MySQL 8\.0 read replica a standalone DB instance\.
 **Important**
-When you promote your MySQL 5\.6 read replica to a standalone, single\-AZ DB instance, it no longer is a replication replica to your MySQL 5\.5 DB instance\.
-We recommend that you promote your MySQL 5\.6 read replica during a maintenance window when your source MySQL 5\.5 DB instance is in read\-only mode and all write operations are suspended\.
-When the promotion is completed, you can direct your write operations to the upgraded MySQL 5\.6 DB instance to ensure that no write operations are lost\.
+When you promote your MySQL 8\.0 read replica to a standalone DB instance, it no longer is a replica of your MySQL 5\.7 DB instance\.
+We recommend that you promote your MySQL 8\.0 read replica during a maintenance window when your source MySQL 5\.7 DB instance is in read\-only mode and all write operations are suspended\.
+When the promotion is completed, you can direct your write operations to the upgraded MySQL 8\.0 DB instance to ensure that no write operations are lost\.
-In addition, we recommend that before promoting your MySQL 5\.6 read replica you perform all necessary data definition language \(DDL\) operations on your MySQL 5\.6 read replica\.
+In addition, we recommend that, before promoting your MySQL 8\.0 read replica, you perform all necessary data definition language \(DDL\) operations on your MySQL 8\.0 read replica\.
 An example is creating indexes\.
-This approach avoids negative effects on the performance of the MySQL 5\.6 read replica after it has been promoted\.
+This approach avoids negative effects on the performance of the MySQL 8\.0 read replica after it has been promoted\.
 To promote a read replica, use the following procedure\.

-   1. On the console, choose **Databases**, and then choose the read replica that you just upgraded\.
+   1. In the console, choose **Databases**, and then choose the read replica that you just upgraded\.

    1. For **Actions**, choose **Promote**\.